 One recent study found that many hiring managers ask job candidates the same questions today as they did 20 years ago.

 There are a number of effective screening procedures, including a long line of vendors that supply personality and aptitude tests.
-Despite all of the advanced assessment tools, interviews by your recruiting team remain the most effective way to weed out the bad fits and identify superstars.
+Despite all of the advanced assessment tools, screenings by your recruiting team remain the most effective way to weed out the bad fits and identify superstars.

 It’s important to have an efficient and effective method for conducting phone interviews.